 The day after our in-class meeting, I will put out a quiz poll in Canvas for which two cases you would like to discuss at the next class.
 The choices will be for cases in our current Unit or one that was not chosen before.
-You can only vote if you are "Familiar" with the Unit.
+You can only vote if you are "Familiar" with each skill in that Unit and still allowed to vote.
+You can check for this in your Khan Academy course by going to the current Unit and checking for blue in each indicator on the left.

 You can usually satisfy familiarity by watching a video in that skill.